radhamedasani/Vidatech/README.md

 # Vidatech

-Vidatech Interview Test

 <b>People and Rooms Screens are implemented as below</b>

-1)Rooms and People are displayed in 2 different tabs
+1)Rooms and People are displayed in 2 different tabs using Remote API's

 2)People are displayed in a list with details Name,Created At,Job Title,Email,avatar etc.,